minorua/Qgis2threejs/docs/source/3DViewer.rst

 Save Image
 ----------

-To save the canvas image, press ``Shift + S`` to show save image dialog, then enter image size and click the OK button.
+Press ``Shift + S`` to show save image dialog, then enter image size and click the OK button.
 In addition, with some web browsers, you need to click a link to save image.
 The image file format is PNG.
 To change label color and/or adjust label size, edit ``Qgis2threejs.css`` (``print-label`` class).

 Known issue: